snabbco/snabb/README.md

 ## netlink

-Allow configuring and getting peoperties by name.
+Allow configuring and getting properties by name.
 Allow get for just one interface.

 Netlink documentation is pretty bad.
 Useful resources: [blog post](http://maz-programmersdiary.blogspot.co.uk/2011/09/netlink-sockets.html)

+Make commands that look more like `ip`, or as methods of the interface objects, or both.